Improved Latent Tree Induction with Distant Supervision via Span Constraints: Appendix

 \paragraph{Variety of approaches to unsupervised parsing} The majority of the models in the work reported above optimize statistics with respect to the training data (with \citealp{cao-etal-2020-unsupervised} as an exception), but many techniques have been explored by now towards the same end.
 Unsupervised constituency parsing can be done in a variety ways including: exploiting patterns between images and text \cite{Shi_2019}, exploiting patterns in parallel text \cite{snyder-etal-2009-unsupervised}, joint induction of dependency and constituency \cite{klein-manning-2004-corpus}, iterative chunking \cite{ponvert-etal-2011-simple}, contrastive learning \cite{smith2005contrastive}, and more.

-\paragraph{Other constraint types} In our work we focus on span constraints, especially those based on entities or automatically derived from a lexicon, and encourage those spans to be included in the model's prediction.
+\paragraph{Other constraint types} We focus on span constraints, especially those from entities or derived from a lexicon, and encourage those spans to be included in the model's prediction.
 Prior knowledge of language can be useful in defining other types of structural constraints.
-For instance, in \citet{mayhew-etal-2019-named} the distribution of NER-related tokens is helpful to improve performance for low-resource languages.
-Perhaps more relevant, \citet{jin_depth_pcfg} present a version of PCFG with bounded recursion depth. \citet{pmlr-v119-niculae20a} present a flexible optimization framework for incorporating structural constraints such as bounded recursion depth and demonstrate strong results on synthetic data.
+For instance, in \citet{mayhew-etal-2019-named} the distribution of NER-related tokens helps improve performance for low-resource languages.
+More relevant, \citet{jin_depth_pcfg} present a PCFG with bounded recursion depth. \citet{pmlr-v119-niculae20a} present a flexible optimization framework for incorporating constraints such as bounded recursion depth and demonstrate strong results on synthetic data.
+Multiple works use web markup to improve syntactic parsing \cite{spitkovsky-etal-2010-profiting,sogaard-2017-using}.